WoutDeRijck/vocab-pruning/README.md

 5. **Word Importance Pruning (without OOV)**: Uses TF-IDF scores for pruning but maps OOV tokens to UNK
 6. **Random Selection**: Tokens are pruned randomly without consideration for importance, serving as a baseline approach
 7. **Attention-based Pruning**: Uses attention patterns from a fine-tuned model to extract contextual token importance
+8. **Train-only Pruning**: Simply keeps tokens that appear in the training set without any additional pruning
+9. **No-pruning Baseline**: Keeps the full original vocabulary without any changes for baseline comparison

 ## Usage